 1. Clean room and other threshold ISO specs

-A must-have for manufacturing anything in the medical realm, molders need to work in Class 7 and Class 8 FDA-registered, contamination controlled environments when producing, assembling or packaging critical-use medical device components.
+A must-have for manufacturing anything in the medical realm, molders must be capable of working in Class 7 and Class 8 FDA-registered, contamination controlled environments when producing, assembling or packaging critical-use medical device components.
 Good Manufacturing Practices (GMP) and ISO-13485 standards dictate process, and molders may carry additional compliance certifications to ensure top-level results.
-Kaysun, for example, is ISO 13485:2003-certified and 21 CFR 820-compliant.
+Kaysun, for example, is ISO 13485:2016-certified and 21 CFR 820-compliant.

 2. Upfront approach to collaboration